About UCI

 Langson Library: The Jack Langson Library supports research and teaching in the arts, humanities, social sciences, social ecology, education, and business/management.

-Special Collections and Archives: The Special Collections and Archives department holds non-circulating collections of rare books, archives, manuscripts, photographs, maps, and pamphlets; the Critical Theory Archive; the Southeast Asian Archive; the Orange County Regional History collection; the Dance and Performing Arts collections; the personal papers of distinguished UCI faculty, including Nobel Laureates; and the University Archives.
+Special Collections and Archives: The Special Collections and Archives department holds noncirculating collections of rare books, archives, manuscripts, photographs, maps, and pamphlets; the Critical Theory Archive; the Southeast Asian Archive; the Orange County Regional History collection; the Dance and Performing Arts collections; the personal papers of distinguished UCI faculty, including Nobel laureates; and the University Archives.

-Libraries’ Gateway Study Center: Located across the plaza from the Langson Library, the Libraries Gateway Study Center provides comfortable individual and group study areas as well as late-night study hours throughout the academic year.
+Libraries’ Gateway Study Center: Located across the plaza from the Langson Library, the Gateway Study Center provides comfortable individual and group study areas as well as late-night study hours throughout the academic year.

 Grunigen Medical Library: The Forest J. Grunigen Medical Library is located at the UCI Medical Center in Orange and serves the research, clinical, and teaching needs of the health sciences programs.

-Law Library: Located in the Law School, the Law Library supports the research and teaching needs of the law school and others at UCI who need to use material unique to the Law Library’s collection.
+Law Library: Located in the Law School, the Law Library supports the research and teaching needs of the law school and others at UCI who need to use materials unique to the Law Library’s collection.
 The Law Library reports to the dean of the School of Law.

 Librarians: Librarians with disciplinary expertise serve each academic department.
 They select materials for the Libraries’ collection; provide specialized reference assistance to faculty, graduate students, and undergraduates; and are available to meet the research, teaching, learning, and patient care needs of the members of their liaison departments.
 Librarians also assist in developing digital projects, data curation and data-management planning, and scholarly communication issues.

-Open Access Publishing and Affordable Course Materials: The Libraries provide support for Open Access publishing and promote efforts to reduce student costs for course materials.
+Open Access Publishing and Affordable Course Materials: The Libraries provide support for open access publishing and promote efforts to reduce student costs for course materials.

 Subject and Course Guides: Librarians create subject guides that recommend curated resources for each academic discipline and for research intensive courses.